 Did you go to college and if so what degree did you earn?
 I graduated with a B.S. in Kinesiology- clinical exercise science from Cal State Fullerton

 What was your job before you started fighting?
 Student

 Specific accomplishments in amateur competition?
-3x NCAA qualifier, Ranked 10th in nation (wrestling)
+Three-time NCAA qualifier, ranked 10th in nation (wrestling)